apache/calcite/doc/HOWTO.md

 Release artifacts are signed with the following key: https://people.apache.org/keys/committer/jhyde.asc

-Please vote on releasing this package as Apache Optiq X.Y.Z-incubating.
+Please vote on releasing this package as Apache Calcite X.Y.Z-incubating.

 The vote is open for the next 72 hours and passes if a majority of at least three +1 PPMC votes are cast.

-[ ] +1 Release this package as Apache Optiq X.Y.Z-incubating
+[ ] +1 Release this package as Apache Calcite X.Y.Z-incubating
 [ ]  0 I don't feel strongly about it, but I'm okay with the release [ ] -1 Do not release this package because...